medvednikov/v2/vlib/v3/README.md

 Clean rewrite of the V compiler.
 Reuses v2's scanner, uses a flat AST parser with Pratt parsing, a type checker with lexical scoping, a transformer for AST simplification (match lowering), a markused pass for dead-code elimination, and two backends: a direct flat-AST-to-C backend and a native ARM64 backend via SSA IR with a built-in linker (no external assembler or linker needed).
 With `-prod`, the ARM64 backend runs SSA optimization (constant folding, branch folding, dead code elimination, unreachable block removal, block merging), MIR lowering, and instruction selection.

-Imports the actual `vlib/builtin/` V source files for struct/enum/type definitions (string, array, map, etc.), with C runtime functions provided via a built-in preamble.
+Imports all `vlib/builtin/` V source files — both pure V (`.v`) and C-interop (`.c.v`) — for struct, enum, type alias, interface, C function declarations, and global definitions. `$if` compile-time conditionals are resolved directly in the parser (evaluate condition, parse only the taken branch, skip the other — no AST nodes or transformer pass needed).
+C runtime functions (println, string ops, int_str, etc.) are still provided via a built-in preamble; builtin function bodies are skipped during C code generation.
 The type checker resolves V types through scope chains and converts them to C types at emission sites.

 ## Architecture